-Thursday through Sunday, Heirloom Kitchen transforms into a restaurant supper club.
-We offer chef’s table seating around our kitchen island where guests can watch the team prepare and artfully present their dishes.
-Heirloom Kitchen’s menu, changing with the seasons, and often weekly, features modern, playful takes on American classics.
+Thursday through Sunday, Heirloom Kitchen transforms into an intimate restaurant supper club.
+Guests gather for chef’s table seating around our kitchen island, where they can watch the team prepare and artfully present each dish in real time.
+The ever-evolving menu—guided by the seasons and often changing weekly—offers modern, globally inspired, and playful interpretations of American classics.
+Our style of service is polished yet welcoming, never pretentious.
+We can’t wait to welcome you to the table.

 Cooking Classes